sampsyo/cs6120/content/blog/2019-12-18-polynomial/index.md

 multiplication, the code is completely unroll and the user can specify a set of rules at each recursion level.
 The code generator and generated code can be found in this [repository](https://github.com/xu3kev/polymul_gen).
 Some benchmark of the cycle count is report as follows.
+The testing machine is Intel Xeon Gold 6136 CPU @ 3.00GHz.

  n   | cycle count
 -----|----